inpsyde/composer-asset-compiler/README.md

 environment, the configuration object might become verbose and "pollute" the `composer.json`.

-In such cases it is possible to place the same configuration that goes in `extra.composer-asset-compiler` in a separate file, in package's root folder, named **`assets-compiler.json`** .
+In such cases it is possible to place the same configuration that goes in `extra.composer-asset-compiler` in a **separate file named `assets-compiler.json`**, in package's root folder.
 Adding that file there's no need to add anything in `composer.json`.

-Having _both_ `assets-compiler.json` and `extra.composer-asset-compiler` in `composer.json` the
+Having _both_ `assets-compiler.json` and `extra.composer-asset-compiler` in `composer.json`, the
 latter will be ignored and only the content of `assets-compiler.json` will be took into account.

 ## Package managers

 In theory, the requirements in a `package.json` can be installed via either npm or Yarn without any difference.
-However, the experience tell us that is not always the truth, more so when there's a lock file (e.g. `yarn.lock` or `npm-shrinkwrap.json`) that are package-manager specific.
+However, the experience tell us that is not always the truth, more so when there's a package manager-specific lock file (e.g. `yarn.lock` or `npm-shrinkwrap.json`).

 Composer Asset Compiler supports both npm and Yarn.
 When a package has a lock file, the plugin will execute the package manager that generated that lock file.

-Even if there's no lock file (for example that is git-ignored), it is possible to instruct Composer Asset Compiler to use one specific package manager via the `package-manager` configuration.
+Even if there's no lock file, it is possible to instruct Composer Asset Compiler to use one specific package manager via the `package-manager` configuration.
 An example `assets-compiler.json`:

 ```json
 {